-Earning licensure through the Post-Baccalaureate route requires successful completion of all prerequisites listed above and all eighteen credit hours of required course work listed below.
+Earning licensure through the Post-Baccalaureate route requires successful completion of all prerequisites listed above and all 21 credit hours of required course work listed below.
+The following courses are required to earn an Illinois Professional Teaching License with Early Childhood Endorsement through the Post-Baccalaureate route.
+The courses requires admission to the College of Education.

-Courses Required for the Licensure Through the Post-Baccalaureate Route

-Taking these Post-Baccalaureate route courses requires admission to the College of Education.

-Required Courses for Post-Baccalaureate Licensure Certificate (18 hours):
+Required Courses for Post-Baccalaureate Licensure Certificate (21 hours):